 Software Patent issues

 Software will be a major component of IoT technology.
 Many software inventions are patentable.
-Patent protection for software has sometimes faced problems, however.
-Recent legal developments in the US particularly have created new challenges in obtaining and enforcing software Patents.
+Software patenting has sometimes faced problems, however, recent legal developments in the US particularly have created new challenges in obtaining and enforcing software Patents.
 Nonetheless, the telecommunications industry has mostly been more successful in using software Patents than other industries.
 Examples of patented software technologies in this field include data communications protocols, authentication software, secure communication functionality and network management processes.